rupareddy5-21/bitbucket-documentation/README.md

 - **Active Azure account:** If you don't have one, you can [create an account for free](https://azure.microsoft.com/free/).
 - **Bitbucket project:** If you don't have one, you can [create a project for free](https://confluence.atlassian.com/bitbucketserver/creating-projects-776639848.html).
   - Bitbucket includes **Pipelines**.

-If you need help getting started with Pipelines, see [Create your first pipeline](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/).
+   > [!NOTE]
-  - The static web app Pipeline Task currently only works on **Linux** machines.
+   > The static web app Pipeline Task currently only works on **Linux** machines.
 When running the pipeline mentioned below, please ensure it is running on a Linux VM.

-## Create a static web app project in Bitbucket
+## Create a static web app repo in Bitbucket

   > [!NOTE]
   > If you have an existing app in your repository, you may skip to the next section.